OPALX-project/Manual/README.md

 * Use `==`, `===` etc. for titles of chapters, sections etc.

 Examples:
-The file `intoduction.asciidoc` contains the chapter "Introduction" of the manual.
+The file `introduction.asciidoc` contains the chapter "Introduction" of the manual.
 Anchor and title are defined as
 ```
 [[chp.introduction]]
 == Introduction